karlstav/cava/CONTRIBUTING.md

 # How to contribute
 Thank you for wanting to contribute to this project.
-In order to get the development of this project to run as smooth as possible, we will encourage all contributions to follw this simple process:
+In order to get the development of this project to run as smooth as possible, we will encourage all contributions to follow this simple process:

 1. Before any pull request is submitted a github issue must be created for the task.
 2. The new github task is to be opened for suggestions from other contributors.